 Students can have 2 excused absences per 6-week marking period “free” (i.e., without impacting grade).
 Excused absences are absences excused by a phone call or note from a parent/guardian within 48 hours of the beginning of the absence.
 Documented excused absences are absences excused by official documentation such as an extended illness, court appearance, or funeral within 48 hours of the beginning of the absence.
 Excessive absences may require a parent meeting, attendance contract, and/or referral to the county truancy offices.

 An unexcused absence is any absence that is not excused by the parent, or by other documentation, within 48 hours of the absence.
 Students may not make up work from unexcused absences.
-At 5 unexcused absences, students will be ineligible to remain at WTC.
+At 5 unexcused absences, students may be ineligible to remain at WTC.